As a financial coach, the question I most often get asked by friends at parties is “Will you teach me to invest?”

 Don’t react to the daily news cycle; set it and forget it.
 You’re playing a long-term game.
 Pick your index funds, invest your money, and leave it alone!

 That is everything you need to know about how to win at the stock market to be a successful investor.
-And if you’re interested in learning more about investing, build wealth, and doing so in a community of women, then check out our free class, Think Like an Investor.
+And if you’re interested in learning more about investing, build wealth, and doing so in a community of women, then check out our free class, Master Your Money.

 A Weekly Sip of Our Best Advice